bitsofcotton/p2/README.md

      *** multi process call part ***
     # do double prediction on same input
     p D <command set 0> <command set 1>
-    # do column 0 input to cut by horizontal and do prediction on their statics
-    p E <command>
     # do each of all column input prediction parallel, take output column 0 each.
     p H <command>
     # do each of all column input prediction parallel, take output column 0 as a prediction value, prediction average * input stream average output.